Craftsmanship Awards Rules & Criteria

-Your Craftsmanship Award and/or Overall Building Award submissions should include the owner, general contractor, engineer, architect.
+Your Craftsmanship Award and/or Overall Building Award submissions should include the owner, general contractor, engineer and architect.
 Be sure to get the proper permissions and let all parties involved know that you are submitting.

 Individuals submitting nominations are responsible for notifying the trades employer that their employee or team have been nominated.

 Individuals submitting nominations must obtain proper consent for photo use to allow the Craftsmanship Committee to judge the work, as well as permission for BC&E to use the photos and videos of the work during the awards ceremony and in marketing materials.

 A knowledgeable representative of the Craftsmanship scope of work or the overall project must be willing to provide a two- to three-minute overview of the nominated work for the Craftsmanship Committee’s judging process.

 The Craftsmanship Committee will only consider projects that are constructed and maintained in safe and orderly conditions.
 If the committee decides that a project does not meet minimal safety standards, the project will not be eligible for consideration.